The service applies to two party claims brought before the Central London County Court which were allocated to a multi-track approach.

 This fee covers:

-Each party must pay the fee in advance.
+Each party must pay the fee in advance, prior to the mediator being appointed and the mediation date confirmed.
 There is no provision for additional mediation time under the service; once the three hours of mediation time is expended the mediation will come to an end.

 CEDR has developed a specialist mediator panel for this service.
 The CLCC Mediator Panel is managed by CEDR's Director of Dispute Resolution Services, Lauren McGuirl, with the decision on applications to join the panel ultimately taken by the Court itself.